cub-tor/cub-tor/README.md

   <img src="https://github.com/cub-tor/cub-tor/assets/90109229/6dc0a918-3260-4368-b935-4e2f5c6af88f" width="400">

 - [Búsqueda Bibliográfica](http://tareadwes.atwebpages.com/public/libros/consultar) : To practice Ajax, I made this app to look for a book by its title, writing a letter or a few letters in the form.
-Then a list of matches is showed.
+Then a list of matches is shown.
 Built with PHP and HTML, using Laravel.

   Source code: (https://github.com/cub-tor/book-searching/tree/main)